xiangui33423/xiangui.github.io/contents/home.md

 [![XX](https://img.shields.io/badge/XX-github-blue?logo=github)](https://github.com/XX)

-I'm currently pursuing a Master's degree in XX at the Department of XX, XX University, XX.
+I'm currently pursuing a Master's degree in Electronic science and technology at the college of Electronic and Optical Engineering & College of Flexible Electronics(Future Technology), Nanjing University of Posts and Telecommunications.

 #### Email